EvilWatermelon/Adversarial-Machine-Learning/README.md

 - For my ML model I use `sklearn` but you can use whatever you want
 - Another important point is that you need `numba 0.54` and `numpy 1.19.5`

-# TODO 📝
-- [ ] Write the problems in the introduction
-- [ ] Explain all sections in 1 - 2 sentences
-- [x] Add log function to the framework
 - [ ] Add a class for the case study
 - [ ] log ART